 Lawmakers across US move to include young people in voting

-There are 2 comments on the The Chronicle Herald story from 19 hrs ago, titled Lawmakers across US move to include young people in voting.
-In it, The Chronicle Herald reports that:
+There are 2 comments on the Waco Tribune-Herald story from Yesterday, titled Lawmakers across US move to include young people in voting.
+In it, Waco Tribune-Herald reports that:

 Donald Trump's characterization of Mexican immigrants as criminals and rapists during his presidential campaign angered Heidi Sainz, whose family is from Mexico and who has close friends who are immigrants.
 She was also upset that she couldn't do anything about it at the ballot box because she was a year shy of being able to vote.